December 4, 2025 (2mo ago) — last updated January 28, 2026 (24d ago)

 Refactor with two moves:

-- Extract logic into a custom hook (e.g.,
+• Extract logic into a custom hook, for example useUserProfile.

-Separating logic from presentation makes components easier to test and reuse and prevents UI churn when business rules change.
+Separating logic from presentation makes components easier to test and reuse.
+Presentational components can be documented in Storybook for isolated testing.

 Refactoring an SRP violation is intentional work: extract responsibilities into specialists and keep a thin orchestrator to coordinate them.